solygambas/react-projects/README.md

 - integrating the Marketing App with the mount function.
 - delegating shared module selection.
 - implementing a CICD pipeline with GitHub Actions.
+- setting up a S3 bucket, configuring Cloudfront and deploying to AWS.
+- creating and assigning access keys.
+- automating cache invalidation.

 Based on [Microfrontends with React: A Complete Developer's Guide](https://www.udemy.com/course/microfrontend-course/) by Stephen Grider (2021).